|Broker||Our Trust Score||Sign up|

 The FXCM margin requirements for each type of account vary as market conditions, volatility and currency rates fluctuate.
 Margin amounts are calculated as a percentage of the notional value of a currency pair and get adjusted as the currency moves up and down.

-Traders who use excessive leverage on trades risk getting margin calls and having their positions prematurely closed.
+Traders who use excessive leverage risk getting margin calls and having their positions prematurely closed

 Customers can make account withdrawals by credit or debit cards such as Visa or MasterCard without incurring any fees.
 FXCM charges bank wire withdrawal fees of $40, but there’s no minimum or limit to withdrawal amounts.
 Withdrawals are usually processed within a few business days.